hakavlad/nohang/README.md

 Just read the description of the parameters and edit the values.
 Please restart nohang to apply changes.
 Default path to the config after installing is `/etc/nohang/nohang.conf`.

-## oom-top
+## oom-sort

-`oom-top` is an additional diagnostic tool from the nohang package.
-It sorts the processes in descending order of their oom_score and also displays oom_score_adj, Pid, Name, VmRSS, VmSwap.
-It will be installed together with nohang.
+`oom-sort` is an additional diagnostic tool that will be installed with `nohang` package.
+It sorts the processes in descending order of their oom_score and also displays oom_score_adj, Uid, Pid, Name, VmRSS, VmSwap and optionally cmdline.
+Run `oom-sort --help` for more info.

 Usage:

 ```
-$ oom-top
+$ oom-sort
 ```

-Output like this (monitors top 20 processes with period = 1 sec):
+Output like follow:

 ```
 oom_score oom_adj oom_score_adj   Pid Name                 RSS       Swap